Fernando-A-Rocha/mta-discord-webhooks/README.md

 ## Using the resource

-- Add your webhook URL by assigning it a name in [config.lua](/discord_webhooks/custom/config.lua)
+- Add webhook URLs by assigning names to them in [config.lua](/discord_webhooks/custom/config.lua)
 - To send a message to the webhook's channel, use the functions explained below

+---

 ### `send(name, message, callBackEvent)` (Exported function)